compbiozurich/UZH-BIO392/course-results/2023/Evin Capan/E-Capan-questions-day-08.md

 ### Q9
 **What types of information does GangSTR use for STR genotyping?**
+* Alignments separated into four classes of read pairs:
   * Enclosing class: Models *n* (number of repeat copies enclosed in the read) for different repeat lengths accounting for errors introduced during PCR.
   * Spanning class: Models Δ (observed fragment length for a read pair) or different repeat lengths: Longer repeats = shorter observed fragment lengths.
 Also calculates the mean actual fragment length.
   * Fully Repetitive Read (FRR) class: Models Ω (distance of the non-repetitive read from the repeat region) for different repeat lengths: Longer repeats = shorter observed Ω values.
   * Flanking class: Models *k* (number of copies extracted from the flanking read) for different repeat lengths.

+GangSTR uses the information from these classes and uses it to find a maximum likelihood diploid genotype and confidence interval on the repeat length.
+The results are put into a VCF file.